 The project can pay for itself by issuing fines to citizens for illegal dumping or improperly parked cars near container sites.

 The system is currently being tested in Samara, Anapa, and Yaroslavl.
-The service implementation time ranges from one to five days.
+The implementation time for the service varies from one to five days.

 Read more on the topic: